Measurements of Thermal Performance in Cooling Towers

 Comparable values for all acceptance tests

-For each test, the manufacturer’s guaranteed design performance for new or rebuilt custom towers shall be used to evaluate tower performance.
+For each test, the manufacturer’s guaranteed design performance will be used to evaluate tower performance.
 Any participating manufacturer may choose to include or exclude specific test results from the published CTI Journal by March 1 of each year.

 We Offer Independent Thermal Performance Testing